daisy-kavanagh/babs-rna-seq-2024/tutorial_overview/week1.md

 Each group is going to have a different task for rewriting the abstract of their paper.
 Compare your creations with those in your group.
 How did it change?
 Is the information still accurate and clear?

+You can upload your abstracts to these [google docs](https://drive.google.com/drive/folders/1VVwzUdXg5to9bSncBJJ-C41g-ixGw-lf?usp=drive_link) so we can discuss at the end.

 Group 1 - Use Different Chatbots and Compare Outputs
 - Generate abstracts using multiple AI models (e.g., ChatGPT, DeepSeek, Bard, Claude) and compare their structure, clarity, and accuracy.